tomedunn/the-finished-book/_classes/xp-and-player-characters/xp-and-player-characters.md

 ## Average calculated XP

-The average calculated encounter XP across all classes for a full adventuring day consisting of Medium encounters in shown in Fig. <a href="#fig:encounter-xp-thresholds-vs-level" class="fig-ref">2</a> (below).
+The average calculated encounter XP across all classes for a full adventuring day consisting of Medium encounters in shown in Fig. \figref{fig:encounter-xp-vs-level-medium-adventuring-days} (below).
 As expected, the average encounter XP is close to half of the adventuring day XP budget from the DMG, and is generally a decent margin above the Deadly encounter XP threshold.

 <figure id="fig:encounter-xp-vs-level-medium-adventuring-days">
     {% include_relative fig-half-daily-xp-vs-level-medium-adventuring-days-large.html %}
     {% include_relative fig-half-daily-xp-vs-level-medium-adventuring-days-small.html %}
-    <figcaption>Figure 2: Average PC encounter XP (red, circles) calculated using Eqn. \eqref{eq:XP-full} for a full adventuring days filled with Medium encounters and two short rests.</figcaption>
+    <figcaption>Average PC encounter XP (red, circles) calculated using Eqn. \eqref{eq:XP-full} for a full adventuring days filled with Medium encounters and two short rests.</figcaption>
 </figure>

 For levels 1 - 10, the calculated XP values are slightly lower than expected, while for levels 11 - 20 they're slightly higher.
 The biggest difference comes at level 3, which is the only level where the average XP dips below the Deadly encounter XP threshold.
 This is likely due to subclasses being excluded from the calculations, which typically come online around level 3.
 I have plans to include subclasses in the future and will revise this post to reflect those results once they're done.

-The corresponding daily XP values are shown in Fig. <a href="#fig:daily-xp-vs-level-medium-adventuring-days" class="fig-ref">3</a> (below).
+The corresponding daily XP values are shown in Fig. \figref{fig:daily-xp-vs-level-medium-adventuring-days} (below).
 As predicted, these values closely follow the adventuring day XP budgets from the DMG, and are nearly twice the average calculated encounter XP values.

 <figure id="fig:daily-xp-vs-level-medium-adventuring-days">
     {% include_relative fig-full-daily-xp-vs-level-medium-adventuring-days-large.html %}
     {% include_relative fig-full-daily-xp-vs-level-medium-adventuring-days-small.html %}
-    <figcaption>Figure 3: Average PC daily XP (red, circles) calculated using Eqn. \eqref{eq:XP-full} for a full adventuring days filled with Medium encounters and two short rests.</figcaption>
+    <figcaption>Average PC daily XP (red, circles) calculated using Eqn. \eqref{eq:XP-full} for a full adventuring days filled with Medium encounters and two short rests.</figcaption>
 </figure>

 These results, along with my previous results from [Calculating Monster XP]({{ site.data.page-links.calculating-monster-xp.path }}) for NPCs, provide strong evidence that this approach accurately replicates how the encounter balancing rules are designed to work in 5th edition D&D.

 ## Calculated XP by class

-Breaking up the average encounter XP from the previous section by class, as shown in Fig. <a href="#fig:encounter-xp-thresholds-vs-level" class="fig-ref">4</a> (below), shows some unexpected and interesting results.
+Breaking up the average encounter XP from the previous section by class, as shown in Fig. \figref{fig:encounter-xp-thresholds-vs-level} (below), shows some unexpected and interesting results.
 While the average was indeed close to the expected value of half the adventuring day budget, only a few of the classes come close on their own.

 <figure id="fig:pcs-encounter-xp-vs-level-Medium-adventuring-days">
     {% include_relative fig-pcs-encounter-xp-vs-level-medium-adventuring-days-large.html %}
     {% include_relative fig-pcs-encounter-xp-vs-level-medium-adventuring-days-small.html %}
-    <figcaption>Figure 4: Average encounter XP for each class for a full adventuring day consisting of Medium encounters and two short rests.</figcaption>
+    <figcaption>Average encounter XP for each class for a full adventuring day consisting of Medium encounters and two short rests.</figcaption>
 </figure>

 Of the twelve classes, only the ranger and rogue classes stay close to target across the full range of levels.
 The monk remains close all the way up until level 17, but jumps up well above it at level 18 after gaining access to Empty Body.
 The remaining classes have encounter XP values either well above, or well below target.